Monkey and Coconuts, the evergreen math puzzle and easy solutions

-We will first solve the original puzzle that was modified and made more difficult by Ben Williams.
+We will first solve the original puzzle that was later modified and made more difficult by Ben Williams.

-Monkey and coconuts puzzle, Original version
+Monkey and coconut problem, Original version

 From the Wikipedia version of the puzzle, we produce the older original puzzle as,

 Five men and a monkey were shipwrecked on an island.
 They spent the first day gathering coconuts.
 During the night, one man woke up and decided to take his share of the coconuts.
 He divided them into five piles.
-One coconut was left over so he gave it to the monkey, then hid his share and went back to sleep.
+One coconut was left over, so he gave it to the monkey, then hid his share and went back to sleep.

-Soon a second man woke up and did the same thing.
+Soon, a second man woke up and did the same thing.
 After dividing the coconuts into five piles, one coconut was left over which he gave to the monkey.
 He then hid his share and went back to bed.
 The third, fourth, and fifth man followed exactly the same procedure.
 The next morning, after they all woke up, they divided the remaining coconuts into five equal shares.
 This time also 1 coconut was left.
 What is the smallest number of coconuts that could have been there in the original pile?

 While you enjoy solving the simpler version of the puzzle, we will tell you a little more about the life history of the Ben Williams version of the puzzle in which he made the slight change in the final stage.
 Instead of 1 coconut left over at the end, he changed it to "with no coconut left over" (Wikipedia reference: The coconut and the monkey puzzle).
-This made the puzzle more difficult and intriguing to solve.

 Writer Ben Williams didn't include the answer or the solution to the puzzle that was reportedly very difficult but interesting, so much so that,